deliveredtechnologies/rulebook/README.md

 The @When annotation denotes the method that is used as the condition for executing the ‘then’ action.
 The method annotated with @When should accept no arguments and it should return a boolean result.

-The @Then annotation denotes the action of the rule that is executed if the ‘when’ condition evaluates to true.
-The method annotated with @Then should accept no arugments and it should return a RuleState result.
+The @Then annotation denotes the action(s) of the rule that is executed if the ‘when’ condition evaluates to true.
+The method(s) annotated with @Then should accept no arugments and it can optionally return a RuleState result.
+If more than one method in a POJO rule is annotated with @Then, then all rules annotated with @Then are executed if the 'when' condition evaluates to true.

 The @Result annotation denotes the result of the Rule.
 Of course, some Rules may not have a result.
 In that case, just don’t use the @Result annotation.
 It’s that simple.

+### 4.3.1 Ordering POJO Rules

+### 4.3.2 Injecting Collections into POJO Rules

+### 4.3.3 POJO Rule Annotation Inheritance

 <sub>[[Top](#contents)]</sub>